PROBLEM WITH THIS WEBPAGE?

 The research in my laboratory involves the study of microorganisms and their interactions with their biotic and abiotic environments.
 These studies generally use a combination of molecular techniques and traditional culture/enrichment microbiology to examine microbial and/or gene diversity, abundance and activity.

-Periodically, we study biofilm formation by oral microorganisms and its control in collaboration with investigators from the Marquette University School of Dentistry.
+We also study biofilm formation by oral microorganisms and its control in collaboration with investigators from the Marquette University School of Dentistry.
 The goal is to find better methods to prevent infection and re-infection of teeth and tissues.

 Bhattad, U., K. Venkiteshwaran, J.S.
 Maki & D.H.
 Zitomer (2017) Biochemical methane potential assays and anaerobic digester bioaugmentation using freeze dried biomass.
 Environmental Science: Water Research & Technology 3: 1152-1161